PhucThanh/MLP4Rec/README.md

 ## Re-MLP4Rec: A Pure MLP Architecture for Sequential Recommendations (IJCAI 2022, Long Oral)

-This is a reproduction code for the ML4Rec.
+This is a reproduction code for the MLP4Rec.
 Conducted as a part of Data Science Lab 3.
 Please refer to the logs for test results.

+Team Members-
+Abhinandan Roul, Ishara Madhavi, Phuc Tran

 ## Usage
 - Clone the repository.
 - Create virtual environment: